-So this piano piece, dedicated to my father, has an unerring stream of quarter-notes in the left hand which never changes (rhythmically) in any way.
-And, the piece pays homage to some of the great stride and ragtime piano composers & arrangers, evoking many of those sounds while maintaining its own sense of style.
-But in addition to these nods to classic jazz-inflected piano literature, “4th Avenue” takes a long journey in a short time: from a soft contemplative mood, through a joyous dance-like section, and into a crashing cacophony that sounds something like stride piano played under the influence.
-In this way, the piece doubles as an homage to the music my dad loves but also as a dramatic showpiece that goes on a surprisingly wild journey over its five minutes.
+So this piano piece, dedicated to my father, has an unerring stream of quarter-notes in the left hand which never changes (rhythmically) in any way, through the entire piece.
+And, "4th Avenue" pays homage to some of the great stride and ragtime piano composers & arrangers, evoking many of those sounds while maintaining its own sense of style.
+But in addition to these nods to classic jazz-inflected piano literature, “4th Avenue” takes a long journey in a short time: from a soft contemplative mood, through a joyous dance-like section, and into a crashing cacophony that sounds something like stride piano played under the influence of illegal substances... or perhaps just running out of patience and hitting the piano a little too hard.
+In this way, the piece doubles as an homage to the music my dad loved but also as a virtuosic piano showpiece that goes on a surprisingly wild journey over its five minutes.